 5. Project leaders get the big picture…

 It’s important for tech project leaders to maintain a broader vision of their projects.
-It’s up to them to make the big decisions that keep everything moving forward towards their final objectives and produce business value at the end of the day.
+It’s up to them to make the big decisions that keep everything moving toward their final objectives and produce business value at the end of the day.

-Your successful industrial tech leader will be able to visualize that network and keep the team moving towards that final value offering.
+Your successful industrial tech leader will be able to visualize that network and keep the team moving toward that final value offering.

 6. …Without losing track of the details.

-While keeping the visualization of the network of moving, transforming, and sometimes dancing parts in mind, project leaders will be able to maintain a head for details.
+While keeping the visualization of the network of moving, transforming, and sometimes dancing parts in mind, project leaders can maintain a head for details.
 When team members propose solutions, it’s the project executive’s job to ask the right questions and poke holes in their arguments in order to improve them.

 The best work cultures are ones where teams and team leaders feel like they can challenge decisions and ideas, and propose solutions.

 Let’s say things aren’t moving forward… Now you have to look at what’s getting in the way.
-This technology project leader probably won’t be directly involved in fixing the problem that is stalling the project.
+This technology project leader probably won’t be directly involved in fixing the project's problem.
 But you can be sure they’ll be keeping track of the progress of individual tasks and fixes within the different areas of the project.